axeloz/monitolite/README.md

 ## Requirements

-* Perl : with DBI::MySQL, Dotenv, Net::Ping, Email::MIME, Email::Sender::Simple, Email::Sender::Transport::SMTP, LWP::Simple, LWP::UserAgent, LWP::Protocol::https
-* a MTA: Postfix, ...
-* PHP 7+ (optional): with PDO
+* PHP 7+ with cURL, `exec` command allowed, MySQL extension via PDO
+* a MTA: Postfix, or an external SMTP ...
 * a webserver (optional): Apache, Nginx, ...
 * a Database server: MySQL, other? (untested)
 * access to CRON tasks
-* possibly `root` access for the `ping` command to run (needs confirmation)

 ## Installation

  * clone this repo
- * install Perl dependencies
  * install PHP composer dependencies: `cd ./web && composer install`
  * create a Database and import the schema from `sql/create.sql`
  * create your own `.env` file: `cp env.example .env` and adapt it to your needs
  * create a webserver vhost with document root to the `public` directory
  * add tasks and contacts into the database (no backend yet)
- * run the script: `perl monitolite.pl`
+ * run the script: `cd /var/www/<your-path> && php artisan monitolite:monitoring:run`
- * check the web dashboard for results.
+ * check the output of the command for results.
- * when everything works, you may create a CRON `* * * * * cd <change/this/to/the/correct/path> && /usr/bin/perl monitolite.pl > /dev/null`
+ * if everything works, you may create a CRON `* * * * * cd /var/www/<your-path> && php artisan monitolite:monitoring:run > /dev/null`

 ## Settings